Namaste (Greetings from India)

 For Australians, all visa applications are completed and paid for online at http://evisaindia.org.in/

 Information about photos, itinerary, processing fees, length of process, multi-entry visas, etc. can be found on this website.

-- International Travellers should have return ticket or onward journey ticket, with sufficient money to spend during his/her stay in India.
+- Tourists must travel with sufficient money to spend during the stay in India.

 Map of India